×

 Swanson scores game-high 24 in final regular-season home game

-Photo by Jake McNeill: Southwest Minnesota State University guard Audrey Swanson goes up for a contested layup in the paint during the first quarter of a Northern Sun Intercollegiate Conference womens basketball game against Augustana, Thursday in Marshall.
+Photo by Jake McNeill: Southwest Minnesota State University guard Audrey Swanson goes up for a contested layup in the paint during the first quarter of a Northern Sun Intercollegiate Conference womens basketball game against Augustana on Feb.
+19 in Marshall.

 MARSHALL — Audrey Swanson scored a game-high 24 points in her final regular-season home game as a member of the Southwest Minnesota State University womens basketball team Thursday night against Augustana.
 The Mustangs capitalized on the performance, pulling away late in the third quarter to claim a 74-71 Northern Sun Intercollegiate Conference win.